 The WPERP engages an independent actuarial firm to conduct annual actuarial valuation to determine the total OPEB liability of the Department.
-The NOL as of June 30, 2018 and 2017 were determined by the actuarial valuations as of June 30, 2018 and 2017.
-The actuarial assumptions used in the June 30, 2018 and 2017 measurements were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2015, with the exception of a 3.50% investment return assumption and additional assumptions regarding family composition for the Family Death Benefit and Supplemental Family Death Benefit.
+The NOL as of June 30, 2019 and 2018 were determined by the actuarial valuations as of June 30, 2019 and 2018.
+The actuarial assumptions used in the June 30, 2019 measurements were based on the results of the most recently completed actuarial experience study for the period from July 1, 2015 through June 30, 2018, with the exception of a 3.50% investment return assumption and additional assumptions regarding family composition for the Family Death Benefit and Supplemental Family Death Benefit.
+The actuarial assumptions used in the June 30, 2018 measurements were based on the results of the previous actuarial experience study for the period from July 1, 2012 through June 30, 2015.
 In particular, the following assumptions were applied in the measurements:

-Inflation rate 3.00% Projected salary increases 4.50% to 10.00%, includes inflation at 3.00%, "across the board" increases of 0.50% plus merit and promotional increases Investment rate of return 3.50% net of investment expense, including inflation
+Projected salary increases 4.50% to 10.25%, includes inflation at 2.75%, "across the board" increases of 0.50% plus merit and promotional increases board" increases of 0.50% plus merit and promotional increases

+Investment rate of return 3.50% net of investment expense, including inflation